SaiRav95/PairTrading/README.md

 Learned how to do it from Auquan tutorials.

-According to Quantopia it can be more optimized by using:
+According to Quantopia it can be more optimized by using: <br />
 Augmented-Dickey Fuller test <br /> Hurst exponent <br /> Half-life of mean reversion inferred from an Ornstein–Uhlenbeck process <br /> Kalman filters.

 I did not check for Cointegration as I took conintegrated stocks namely Walmart and Target.
 You can check whether the stocks you chose are cointegarated or not by using coint from statsmodels.tsa.stattools